ForestOfLight/skyoobguide/docs/terms-and-methods.md

 What *really* is out of bounds anyway?
 Is it somewhere you have to use glitches to get to or is it just somewhere off the beaten path?
 We've landed on this description:

 {: .highlight }
-> A location is considered out of bounds as long as it exists outside of the intended play area defined by the developers working on Sky.
+> A location is considered out of bounds as long as it exists outside of the intended play area defined by the developers working on Sky: Children of the Light.

 ---